 All razzle dazzle and no real?

 All… you get the idea.
 A common problem, and an easy one to fix.
 The key is to invite a few good quality essentials to the party.
 They mix and mingle really well with funky tops, sparkly cocktail dresses, patterned skirts and the like.
-They play well with others, and they don’t always feel the need to draw attention to themselves.
+They play well with others, and don’t always feel the need to draw attention to themselves.
 Unlike some clothes we know.
 Allow me to introduce them to you, in no particular order.

 (Note: For your shopping convenience – ahem- simply click on the image of the item and it will take you straight to the site where it can be purchased.)